Samland-Gov/legislation-old/laws/road_laws/samland_highway_code.md

 #### 5.2.3.
 Lane Arrow

-Description: A bike lane arrow is used to guide cyclists and indicate the direction of travel in a bike lane.
+Description: A lane arrow is used to guide cyclists or motor vehicles and indicate the direction of travel in of a road or bike lane.
 Image: [Insert image location]

 ## 6. Road Signs